RotherOSS/doc-otobo-installation/content/installation-docker.rst

     docker_admin> docker-compose config | more

-Finally the containers can be restarted:
+Finally, the containers can be started again:

 .. code-block:: bash